-Sidrah also told me that David didn’t want Komel talking to the Alams.
+Sidrah also told me David didn’t want Komel talking to the Alams.
 The image on the Surface Pro shows only Komel and Raniya, “She cut David’s picture on the display.
 He was right next to her.”
-The picture was from a 2013 Christmas card the Crowley’s sent out that year, “He’s not even in their Christmas card picture, just [Komel] and Rani.”
+The picture was from a 2013 Christmas card the Crowley family sent out that year, “He’s not even in their Christmas card picture, just [Komel] and Rani.”

 The Facts of the Official Theory

 “I saw the fingerprints on the wall.
 They all matched to his fingerprints.
 It was just all omitted in the official report because the wall wasn’t supposed to be released, but it accidentally got out.” – Sidrah Alam